-The way in which this curriculum has evolved is set out in the Introduction and in the How to Use the Curriculum section.
 The Specialty Training Board of the Faculty of Clinical Radiology of the Royal College of Radiologists is responsible for review of the curriculum.
 Formal review will take place every two years.
 Clinical radiology, as a technology supported specialty, is a rapidly changing and evolving specialty.
 The curriculum needs to be able to respond appropriately to these changes to ensure that radiology training and education reflect modern practice.
-The regular meetings of Special Interest Groups, the Specialty Training Advisory Committee, the Professional Support and Standards Board and the Specialty Training Board allow opportunities for the curriculum to be discussed and amendments to be proposed and considered in advance of formal review.
+The regular meetings of Special Interest Groups, the Curriculum Committee, the Professional Support and Standards Board and the Specialty Training Board allow opportunities for the curriculum to be discussed and amendments to be proposed and considered in advance of formal review.